 Alpha Chi Sigma's Chemistry Corner

 Alpha Chi Sigma’s Chemistry Corner is a space of fun and curiosity!
-Students will be able to observe and experience engaging chemistry experiments, while learning in the process.
-We hope everyone will have a fun time!
+Students will be able to observe and experience engaging chemistry experiments while learning in the process.

 Make Your Own Earthquake

-Understand how earthquakes work in an earthquake country!
+Come learn about how earthquakes occur in earthquake country!

 Rocks of Southern California